-Whether you or someone you know is in need of a Methadone Rapid Detox, these are some essential facts you need to know.
+Whether you or someone you know requires a Methadone Rapid Detox, these are some essential facts you need to know.

 What is Methadone?